 Currently, many countries are implementing additional measures to curb the spread of the virus, as the rate of infections is rising around the world.
 We have therefore re-confirmed our global guidance, which clearly states the minimum requirements that must be followed regardless of the specific national situation.

-The guidelines cover safety and hygiene rules that all employees worldwide must adhere to.
-For example, office-based staff should continue to work remotely if possible.
-Buildings and open spaces must be used to a maximum of 50 percent of their capacity, and a 1.5-meter minimum distance must be maintained at all times.
+The global guidelines cover safety and hygiene rules to which all employees worldwide must adhere.
+For example, office-based staff are encouraged to continue working remotely if possible.
+Buildings and open spaces should be used to a maximum of 50 percent of their capacity, and a 1.5-metre minimum distance must be maintained at all times.
 All employees must apply all hygiene measures recommended by the WHO and additionally check their temperature daily before entering Grünenthal facilities.
 They must wear a surgical or a community mask at our sites and inside our buildings unless they are alone in an office.
 Grünenthal provides masks for all employees worldwide.

 In addition, employees who belong to risk groups – including those with underlying chronic medical conditions such as cardiovascular disease, diabetes or chronic respiratory disease – have been specifically advised to remain at home whenever possible.

 Grünenthal employees who have had contact with an infected person must not come to work.
 Instead, they are asked to consult a doctor immediately and work remotely for at least 14 days.

 Grünenthal has implemented global business travel restrictions stating that international travel is prohibited until the end of 2020.
 Domestic travel is allowed wherever this is permitted by local government regulations.
 Wherever possible, our employees should travel by car rather than by public transport.